cirrusflyer275ds/ctx-eor-site/docs/recruiting/readme.md

 ---

-This README is essential for ongoing technical transparency and performance evaluation as CTX-EOR's smart recruiting product grows.
+This README is essential for ongoing technical transparency and performance evaluation as Hireway's smart recruiting product grows.